danthegoodman1/EpicEnv/README.md

 epicenv rm KEY -e myenv
 ```

-### Use in deployments
+## Use in deployments (machine users)

 While epicenv was originally designed for managing local environments, it's reasonable to use this system for deployments.

-#### Adding deployment machines
+This is done via "machine users", which are effectively users without github accounts (manual key specification).

+Personal keys are not supported for machine users, so you'll want to ensure that you create dedicated environments for machine users.

+### Managing machine users

 To add a machine for deployments: